cimt-ag/data_vault_pipelinedescription/documentation/Installation_and_usage_of_the_reference_implementation.md

 - open a command line in the build shell directory
 - run `dvpdc -h`.
 This should show the help text of the compiler
 - run `dvdpc t0020_simple_hub_sat.dvpd.json`. - This should write out its messages and success state to the console and a log file in the log output directory
-- if the compile is successfull you should now have a dvpi file in the directory for dvpis
+- if compiling is successfull you should now have a dvpi file in the directory for dvpis
 - with the dvpi run `dvpd_dvpi_crosscheck t0020_simple_hub_sat.dvpi.json`
 - this should also provide a correct result
 - run all other renderer and generators you need, to check if the configuration is correct